ansorokey/personal-education/khan-academy/algebra-1/unit-1/Lesson 2.md

 # Creativity break: Why is creativity important in STEM jobs?
 Problem solving requires looking from many different approaches.

-# How to evaluate an expression with variables
+# Evaluating an expression with one variable
 *Evaluating an expression* means we have a series of terms and operations, but no value to equate it to.
 An expression represents a single value in unsolved terms.
 When evaluation expressions, simply replace variables with the given value and reduce in PEMDAS order.
 Remember: when performing PEMDAS (Parentheses, Exponent, Multiplication/Division, Addition/Subtraction) operations of the same hierarchy are solved in left to right order.
 10 - (8 + 2) is not the same as (10 - 8) + 2.
 Order matters.